dotnet-architecture/eShopOnWeb/README.md

 After cloning or downloading the sample you should be able to run it using an In Memory database immediately.

-If you wish to use the sample with a persistent database, you will need to run its Entity Framework Core migrations before you will be able to run the app, and update `ConfigureServices` method in `Startup.cs`.
+If you wish to use the sample with a persistent database, you will need to run its Entity Framework Core migrations before you will be able to run the app, and update the `ConfigureServices` method in `Startup.cs` (see below).

+You can also run the samples in Docker (see below).

 ### Configuring the sample to use SQL Server